Rare earths trade dispute: History of the dispute

+On October 9, 2025 Beijing unveiled sweeping new export controls on rare earths and related technologies.
+Mirroring Washington’s semiconductor export bans, which restricted foreign chipmakers from selling products to China if they were made with U.S. technology, China for the first time extended its export restrictions to producers outside China.
+Previous measures focused mainly on upstream raw materials but the new rules broadened to cover midstream and downstream manufacturing materials and technologies.

+After a meeting in the South Korean city of Busan on October 30, 2025 between US President Donald Trump and CCP General Secretary Xi Jinping, China agreed to suspend a planned expansion of export controls on rare earth elements for a year as part of a broad trade deal.
+As part of that deal, Trump agreed to lower tariffs on Chinese goods from 57% to 47%.

+In June 2026, China escalated the dispute further by adding ten US companies to its export control list, including MP Materials and USA Rare Earth, two companies backed by the US government to reduce reliance on Chinese rare earths.
+The move was announced on June 22, 2026 by China's Ministry of Commerce, described as a response to the United States expanding its own list of Chinese military-linked entities.
+On June 24, 2026, China's Ministry of Commerce published Announcement No. 26 of 2026, which formalizes a reporting mechanism for violations involving strategic mineral export controls, effective July 1, 2026.
+In May 2026, two Japanese nationals employed by a major Japanese company were detained in Dalian on allegations of smuggling rare-earth-related items subject to export restrictions, representing one of the first known cases of foreign nationals detained over such violations.

 The WTO case

 The US brought a case to WTO's Dispute Settlement Body against the Chinese restrictions.
 The European Union and Japan also joined the case on the US side.
 The US argued that the Chinese restrictions were in breach of the accession treaty that China had signed when it joined the WTO in 2001.
 The treaty disallowed export duties and quotas, except for goods specifically listed.
 Rare earths were not among the goods specifically listed.

 China argued that its restrictions were legal because WTO regulations allow countries to impose export duties and quotas for reasons of conservation and to protect plant, animal, and human safety.

 The WTO ruled against China, determining that its export controls were not justifiable according to the exceptions that China had contended.